 When we arrived to Oceanside we checked into Paradise by the Sea RV Resort.
 Just one mile from the Oceanside Pier it’s a prime location for enjoying the water activities Oceanside has to offer.
 It’s sparkling clean with friendly staff that even helps you park in your spot.
 Paradise by the Sea is a 4 star RV park with an amazing clubhouse, pool, hang-out area plus it has a path that leads straight to the beach.

 There are so many things to do in Oceanside and it’s a beautiful city in Southern California.
 We’re so happy we got to explore it on our Southern California road trip.
 Our next and final stop on this trip was Anza-Borrego park, 80 miles from Oceanside.
+This summer road trip was a big change from our winter getaway in Lake Tahoe snowboarding at Northstar Ski Resort.
 If you found this article helpful please share it.